Welcome to OrPHEuS -

 How can you benefit from the OrPHEuS project?

-Research organizations involved in the energy sector can have access to the state-of-the-art modelling of business models for hybrid energy systems (gas and electricity networks) which were developed under the OrPHEuS project scope.
+Research organizations: Research organizations involved in the energy sector can have access to the state-of-the-art modelling of business models for hybrid energy systems (gas and electricity networks) which were developed under the OrPHEuS project scope. |

+ICT providers: Be aware of the innovative ICT applications developed within the OrPHEuS project.
+The project evaluates how ICT devices can help building strategies for energy optimization, contributing to a significant reduction of consumption and CO2 emissions which can only be achieved through the adoption of ICT by city authorities.
 A key opportunity for the ICT industry, which is analysed in the OrPHEuS project, is the improvement of the communication infrastructures from the distribution network until the customer house.
-Sensor and metering data networks – especially new concepts for machine-to-machine architecture and extensions (like data processing, filtering, and behaviour detection) are addressed.
+Sensor and metering data networks – especially new concepts for machine-to-machine architecture and extensions (like data processing, filtering, and behaviour detection) are addressed. |

-Distribution system operators, utilities, energy suppliers and municipalities can benefit from the outcomes from OrPHEus and replicate what was done in our demo sites of Ulm (Germany) and Skelleftå (Sweden).
+Energy actors: Distribution system operators, utilities, energy suppliers and municipalities can benefit from the outcomes from OrPHEus and replicate what was done in our demo sites of Ulm (Germany) and Skelleftå (Sweden).
 In Skelleftå, the OrPHEuS tools are implemented to reduce the dependence on coal and oil by increasing the production of renewable energies.
 In Ulm, OrPHEuS developed solutions to manage the surplus of electricity from photovoltaic systems, reducing the grid costs and in parallel converting the photovoltaic electricity in other forms of sustainable energy.
+City authorities can be advised with recommendations for planning and hybrid grid control operations, as well as about its benefits. |